 The airlift of supplies from the Utapao airbase in Thailand for the besieged Khmer Republic capital, Phnom Penh, increased over the weekend.

-The airlift of supplies from the Utapao airbase in Thailand for the besieged Khmer Republic capital, Phnom Penh, increased over the weekend.
+Background: The airlift of supplies from the Utapao airbase in Thailand for the besieged Khmer Republic capital, Phnom Penh, increased over the weekend.
 The United States C-130 aircraft currently flown by civilian crews have been supplemented by three rented World Airways DC-8 cargo 'planes.

 A United States military spokesman said that the big DC-8 jets were carrying mainly ammunition for Khmer Government forces ... waging a costly and protracted war against Khmer Rouge forces surrounding the capital.
 Hours after the supply aircraft touch down from Thailand, the ammunition is being loaded on board T-28 aircraft to drop supplies to nearby townships like Neak Luong on the Mekong River.